appwrite/website/src/partials/resource-limits.md

 * **Bandwidth** {% rowspan=3 %}
 *  More bandwidth will be purchased automatically until organization reaches budget cap.
 If the organization uses a Starter plan or budget cap is reached, API access will be disabled until more bandwidth is purchased.
 ---
-*  Importing projects via migrations disabled.
+*  Importing projects via migrations disabled, but you can still export your projects.
 ---
 *  Platform creation disabled.
 ---
 * **Active users**
-* Auth member creation/team invitations disabled.
+* Creating new accounts and team invitations disabled.
 ---
 * **Compute**
 * Function executions are disabled.